-The cost for Speech Therapy is $80 per 30-minute session and the cost for Occupational Therapy is $70 per 30-minute session.
-However, we are in-network and contracted with several common health insurance companies, which will cover some of the cost depending on your specific benefits.
+We are in-network and contracted with several common health insurance companies, which will cover some of the cost depending on your specific benefits.

 Yes, contact our Intake Coordinator at 205-957-0294 to review your health insurance policy and what services it covers.
 Behavior Therapy session for skill acquisition may be eligible for insurance coverage.

 Therapy sessions are 30 minutes.

 Occupational therapy is a holistic health profession that helps people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities, also known as “occupations”.
 These occupations can be both the intervention and the outcome of therapy; hence the name “occupational therapy”.